 There are many ways that people can lose their hair.
 At RHRLI, we often deal with androgenetic alopecia, better known as male or female pattern hair loss.
 It’s a condition that is related to a hormone called dihydrotestosterone (DHT).
 DHT causes hair follicles to shrink, resulting in a pattern of hair loss.
 There are other medical conditions that cause hair loss, but not every cause of hair loss is medical.
 There is a condition that can lead you to lose hair in bunches that’s psychological.
 It’s called trichotillomania and it often requires help from both medical and mental health professionals.

 At RHRLI, we’re hair loss experts and we want you to know the facts about any condition that can affect you.
 And if you’re looking for a permanent solution to hair loss or thinning hair, RHRLI can help.
-We’re the only hair loss treatment center on Long Island that offers the ARTAS® System, cutting edge robotic hair transplant technology that will leave you with a fuller, healthier head of hair.
+We’re the first hair loss treatment center on Long Island to offer the ARTAS® Hair Transplant System.
+The ARTAS® System is a cutting edge robotic hair transplant technology that will leave you with a fuller, healthier head of hair.

 The Basics of Trichotillomania